Does your car insurance cover flood damage?

 - Move your car to higher ground if your area is at risk of flooding.

-- If you’re driving, don’t just follow another vehicle into flood water.
-You never know what’s under the waterline, and you could end up stalling or being swept away.
+- Don’t follow another vehicle into flood water.
+You never know what’s under the waterline and you could stall or be swept away.

 What to do if your car is flooded

-- If your car is submerged, don’t try to start the engine – even if the water has subsided.
-You don’t know how much water and mud may have got into the system and trying to start it again could cause even more damage.
+- If your car is submerged, don’t try to start the engine, even if the water has subsided.
+There may be water and mud in the system, which could cause more damage.

 - If you’re stuck in a flooded vehicle, it might be safer to wait in the car and call for help.
-Floodwater can contain harmful bacteria from overflowing drains and sewers, so you don’t want to be wading around in it.
+Floodwater can contain harmful bacteria from overflowing drains and sewers, so you don’t want to let it inside.

 What will happen to my car if it’s damaged in a flood?

-Flood damage doesn’t necessarily mean your car will be a write-off.
-Your insurance provider will need an assessment of the damage to decide if it’s a total loss or not.
+Flood damage doesn’t necessarily mean your car is a write-off.
+Your insurance provider will assess the damage to decide if it’s a total loss or not.

-You’ll need to check what replacement conditions your policy offers if your car is a write-off.
+Check what replacement options your policy offers if your car is a write-off.
 Most comprehensive policies include a new car replacement for vehicles under 12 months old.
-Just check your policy to be certain this is the case.
+Check your policy to be sure.

-If you have GAP insurance, you may be able to claim for a new car replacement, even if your vehicle is over 12 months old.
+If you have GAP insurance, you may be able to claim for a replacement car, even if your vehicle is over a year old.

 Frequently asked questions

-Will I be covered if I drive during a red weather warning?
+Am I covered if I drive during a red weather warning?

-It depends.
-While driving during a red weather warning won’t necessarily invalidate your car insurance, taking unnecessary risks could do.
+Driving during a red weather warning won’t necessarily invalidate your car insurance, but taking unnecessary risks could.

 The Met Office issues a red warning when dangerous weather is expected and there’s a risk to life.
-Although there are no rules against driving in severe conditions, it would be better to stay put and avoid travelling if you can.
+There are no rules about driving in severe conditions, but it’s far better to avoid travelling if you can.

-If your insurance provider believes you drove recklessly or ignored safety warnings, putting you and others at risk, they’ll likely reject your claim.
+If your insurance provider believes you drove recklessly or ignored safety warnings, it’s likely they’ll reject your claim.

 What is a flash flood?

-A flash flood happens when heavy rain falls so fast over a short period of time, that the ground can’t absorb or drain it away quickly enough.
-This leads to roads flooding with fast-moving water.
-Severe flash flooding can be exceptionally dangerous, as the current can be powerful enough to sweep your car away.
+A flash flood happens when rain falls so fast and heavily that the ground can’t absorb or drain it.
+Roads can then flood with fast-moving water.
+Severe flash flooding is exceptionally dangerous as the current can be powerful enough to sweep away your car.

 What is aquaplaning?

-Aquaplaning can happen if you drive fast in heavy rain and flooded conditions.
-Surface water is pushed under the tyres of your vehicle, creating a layer of water between the rubber and the road, and causing the tyres to lose their grip.
-Without traction, you won’t be able to steer, brake or accelerate – and you risk losing control of your car.
+Aquaplaning can happen if you drive fast in heavy rain or flooded conditions.
+Surface water is pushed under the tyres, creating a layer of water between the rubber and road, causing the tyres to lose their grip.
+Without traction, you can’t steer, brake or accelerate, and risk losing control of your car.

 Aquaplaning can be dangerous and frightening.
 If you feel your car aquaplaning on a flooded road, keep calm and avoid slamming on the brakes.
-Slow down gradually by gently easing off the accelerator, while keeping your steering wheel straight and steady.
+Slow down gradually by gently easing off the accelerator, keeping the steering wheel straight and steady.

 Looking for a car insurance quote?